Updated April 24, 2026

 median annual salary

-You'll spend $13k and 11 months to start earning $43k — that's roughly 4 months to pay back your training, one of the fastest returns in health care certificates.
+You'll spend $13k and 11 months to start earning $43k — that's 3.6 months to pay back training costs, faster than most health care certificates.

 Salaries vary by location and setting.
 Pharmacy Technicians in metropolitan areas and specialty practices typically earn more than the national median.